tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## AccuRev

 AccuRev is a tool that provides version control for source code.
-The AccuRev plug-in automates populating an AccuRev workspace, creating a tag, and publishing source changes to the Changes tab of the buildlife.

 ---